colearbuckle/ACTS/README.md

 ACTS (Analog Cellular Telecommunications System) is an open source project/protocol which aims to create a 1G/2G inspired cellular phone network.
 The system is limited to calls only, not unlike actual 1G back in the 1980s.
 Because of the frequencies and hardware, this system is unfortunately only legal with ham radio frequencies, requiring cell tower (base station) owners, and mobile phone users, to require a ham license.

 Below is just an overview, and by no means instructions.
-I will likely produce some documentation and walkthroughs to intruct people on how to setup such a system.
+I will likely produce some documentation and walkthroughs to instruct people on how to setup such a system.
 This is mainly just so that you can wrap your head around how this system operates, for a better understanding.

 Key Words: